 Ensuring your garage door meets Australian Safety Standards not only enhances protection but can also impact your insurance coverage — so it’s worth understanding are garage doors covered by home insurance to stay fully compliant and secure.

-Understanding Local Regulations and UL 325 Requirements
+Understanding Local Regulations and UL 325 Requirements Skip to content

 The 1994 Building Code amendment established mandatory installation following international UL 325 updates.
 These rules ensure consistent protection across all residential properties.